airball-aero/airball-embedded/display/README.md

 To build the system, in the top level directory (here), do:

 ```
+mkdir build
+cd build
-cmake CMakeLists.txt --build build
+cmake ..
 ```

-This will create a directory `build` that will contain all the generated `Makefile`s.
-Now `cd` into that directory and type:
+This new directory `build` will contain all the generated `Makefile`s.
+In this directory, to build a given target, type:

 ```
 make <target>